myminseok/pivotal-docs/platform-automation/download_dependencies.md

-## For better download and upload efficiency
+## (optional customizing) For better download and upload efficiency
 - `platform-automation-tasks/tasks/download-product.yml` upload to s3 even though there is the same file in s3.
 - for better efficiency, using `semver` can prevent uploading the same binary that is already in s3(tested on non versioned s3)